This is how many further coronavirus cases there were in Horsham in the last 24 hours

-The number of coronavirus cases in Horsham increased by 192 in the last 24 hours, official figures show – and one more death was recorded.
+The number of coronavirus cases in Horsham increased by 245 in the last 24 hours, official figures show.

-There was also one more coronavirus death recorded in the latest 24-hour period in Horsham.

-The dashboard shows 216 people had died in the area by December 17 (Friday) – up from 215 on Thursday.
+The dashboard shows 216 people had died in the area by December 23 (Thursday) – which was unchanged from Wednesday.

-It means there have been two deaths in the past week, which is an increase on none the previous week.
+It means there has been one death in the past week, which is the same as the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Horsham.